Skip to main content

 • Provide the outer tag ID to linkProtocol.vlanSTag

 • If you are creating redundant connections, make two requests.
-One request should have your primary port and redundancy.priority set to PRIMARY, and the other your secondary port and redundancy.priority set to SECONDARY.
+One request should have your primary port and redundancy.priority set to PRIMARY, and the other your secondary port and redundancy.priority set to SECONDARY and you should specify redundancy.group as the UUID of the first connection.

 Provide the Internet Access service profile in the zSide object, including: